Sesaita/InertiaCube-i3/README.md

-Inertia Cube i3 Mods/Adjustments by Sesaita
+Inertia Cube i3 edited Files

+Untested just collecting them in one place to print and test